elchininet/postcss-rtlcss/README.md

 #### Output using the combined mode (default)

-This is the recommended method, it will generate more CSS code but each direction will have their specific CSS declarations and there is not need to override properties.
+This is the recommended method, it will generate more CSS code but each direction will have their specific CSS declarations and there is no need of overriding properties.

 ```css
 .test1, .test2 {